genesys/bold360-mobile-docs-ios/ChatViewConfigurationIOS.md

 ## Avatar Positioning

 `ChatElementConfiguration` has a property `avatarPosition` of type `AvatarPosition` the default value for outgoing element is `AvatarPositionBottomLeft` and for incoming element is `AvatarPositionBottomRight` for changing the position:
+>Note: The shape of the bubble corners adjacent to the `avatarPosition`, will be square shaped.

 ```swift
 self.chatController.viewConfiguration.incomingBotConfig.avatarPosition = .topLeft